- Positive Behavior

 Learning Assistance Program (LAP)

 This state-funded program offers reading support to students in grades Kindergarten through 5th grade.
 The children with the greatest needs are served first based on specific assessments.
 Students may be referred at any time by the classroom teacher.
-Students receive instruction in addition to the regular classroom reading instruction by their homeroom teacher.
-Instruction is provided by either a para-educator or certified teacher.
+Students receive instruction in addition to the regular classroom reading instruction.
+LAP Instruction is provided by either a para-educator or certified teacher.

 The school nurse is a registered nurse who is responsible for conducting health screenings and notifying parents of the need for further medical evaluation.
 The nurse assists with individual medical concerns and helps coordinate services between home and other health agencies.
 The nurse assesses medical problems that arise at school, supervises health room procedures, consults, instructs on health-related issues and is helpful in recommending community resources for a variety of health-related needs.
 The nurse is available to the school two days each week and is on call for emergency situations.